tinacms/tinacms-site/content/docs/nextjs/adding-backends.md

 ### Add Backend Middleware to the Dev Server

 As mentioned previously, backends in Tina are written as middleware that can be attached to any Express server.
-Now that we have our custom dev server running express and handling requests, all that's left to do is attach the necessary middleware:
+Now that we have our custom dev server running Express and handling requests, all that's left to do is attach the necessary middleware:

 ```diff
   const express = require('express')